Justine Mara Andersen

-Justine Mara Andersen (born Dennis Cramer) is an American artist whose work has appeared in role-playing games and comic books.
+Justine Mara Andersen (born Dennis Cramer) is an American artist, illustrator, animator, and poet, whose work has appeared in role-playing games and comic books.

 Works

-Justine Mara Andersen, has produced interior illustrations for many Dungeons & Dragons books and Dragon magazine since 1995, such as Player's Option: Spells & Magic (1996), The Sunless Citadel (2000), and the 3rd edition Fiend Folio (2003).
+Andersen has produced interior illustrations for many Dungeons & Dragons books and Dragon magazine since 1995, such as Player's Option: Spells & Magic (1996), The Sunless Citadel (2000), and the 3rd edition Fiend Folio (2003).

 Andersen also created the erotic comic Mara of the Celts from Eros Comix.

+Andersen has created works for DC Comics, Image Comics, Lucasfilm, and Barbarella.